top of page

 It’s normal to wonder if you or your child’s struggles are “just a phase.”
 If someone is often overwhelmed by big emotions, anxious, withdrawn, or having trouble with relationships, it is time to seek support.
 Counselling provides tools to help individuals cope and thrive — you don’t need to wait for things to get worse before getting help.

-• Do I need a referral for therapy?
+• Do I need a GP's referral for therapy?

 No, you do not need a referral to attend Better You HQ for therapy or counselling.